 5. Ohuhu Hot Cold Reusable Ice Bag

-The Hot Cold Ice Pack Reusable Ice Bag by Ohuhu is great for those who want immediate relief from pain and inflammation due to sport injuries, post-workout muscle tension, bruises, sprains and strains.
+The Hot Cold Ice Pack Reusable Ice Bag by Ohuhu is great for those who want immediate relief from pain and inflammation due to sports injuries, post-workout muscle tension, bruises, sprains and strains.

 Simply fill the bag with crushed ice or ice cubes, then press the bag to the affected area.